The LDS restorationist movement

 or death terminates the relationship.
 However, the Latter-day Saints take this belief one step further.
 They believe

-that a temple marriage is normally forever.
-It survives death, and can continue into the
+that during a temple marriage, the woman is "sealed" forever to her husband.
+This sealing survives death, and can continue into the

 afterlife, if the couple is obedient to the gospel. "...the husband and wife--and their family members past and

-A Latter-day Saints woman can only be sealed to one man
+A woman could only be sealed to one man

 at a time.
-Thus, before she can be remarried in a temple ceremony, she must
+Thus, before she could be remarried in a temple ceremony, she had to

 first obtain a sealing